spougkakiotis/Active_set_method_for_CQP_piecewise_LP/README.md

-This file contains the implementation of the active-set method proposed in the following article
+This file contains the MATLAB implementation of the active-set method proposed in the following article

 for the solution of convex quadratic programming problems with piecewise-linear terms in the objective.